saidvandeklundert/saidvandeklundert.github.io/_posts/2020-3-16-saltstack-overview.md

 - execution modules
 - runners

 Different methods exist to ensure the Salt master is redundant (multimaster, failover master and more).
 Systems that are managed by the salt master service can be managed through a variety of ways.
-In case a minion or a proxy-minion is used, the communication between the minions and the master is facilitated through a message bus called ZeroMQ.
+Communication between the minions and the master is facilitated through a <b>message bus</b> called <b>ZeroMQ</b>.

 {:refdef: style="text-align: center;"}
 ![SaltStack master and minions](/img/salt_master_and_minion.png "SaltStack master and minions")